javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

 ## Promise wrapper

-Adding `onsuccess/onerror` every request is quite a cumbersome task.
-Sometimes we can make our life easier by using event delegation: set the handlers on the whole transactions, but `async/await` is much more convenient.
+Adding `onsuccess/onerror` to every request is quite a cumbersome task.
+Sometimes we can make our life easier by using event delegation, e.g. set handlers on the whole transactions, but `async/await` is much more convenient.

 Let's use a thin promise wrapper <https://github.com/jakearchibald/idb> further in this chapter.
 It creates a global `idb` object with [promisified](info:promisify) IndexedDB methods.